turboMaCk/non-empty-list-alias/README.md

 * [mgold/elm-nonempty-list](https://package.elm-lang.org/packages/mgold/elm-nonempty-list/latest/)
 * [hrldcpr/elm-cons](https://package.elm-lang.org/packages/hrldcpr/elm-cons/latest/)

-These implementations usually define custom type like `NonEmpty a = NonEmpty a (List a)` and expose the constructor to make pattern matching possible.
+These implementations usually define custom type like `NonEmpty a = Cons a (List a)` and expose the constructor to make pattern matching possible.
 Anyway this makes it hard for library authors to provide support for `NonEmpty` because they would need to pick one of these libraries and use it as a dependency of their own implementation and essentially impose this decision on their users.